centau/ecr/docs/api/Registry.md

 - **Details**

-    Identifiers are composed internally of two parts, a key and version.
+    The first `8,589,934,592` new identifiers returned are guaranteed to be unique.
+After this, identifiers may be reused.
+Be wary of using stale references in situations where this number may be exceeded.

-    Keys can be reused to save memory while versions will be incremented to keep the overall identifier unique.
+    Can also manually specify an entity identifier to use.
+Will error if the registry is unable to create a new entity with the given identifier.

-    The version can be incremented to a max value of `2^33 - 1` before it will overflow and reset back to 1.
+    > ⚠️ Manually reusing an old identifier previously returned by this registry will no longer guarantee new identifiers returned to be unique.

-    This means that ids returned are guaranteed to be unique unless a key has been reused `8,589,934,592` times or an old ID was given as an argument.
+    > ⚠️ The total amount of entities in a registry at any given time **cannot** exceed 1,048,575.

-    Can specify a pre-existing entity ID to use.
-Will error if the registry is unable to create a new entity with the given ID.
+    > Attempting to go over this limit will throw an error.

 ---

 ### release()

-Releases the entity identifier, allowing the identifier to be reused.
+Releases the entity identifier, making it invalid.

 - **Type**